Ericsson/codechecker/docs/web/products.md

 This does NOT hold true for PostgreSQL configuration backends.
 These servers, as PostgreSQL is advanced usage, must be configured manually.

+**Note:** In earlier versions, absolute paths to SQLite databases were allowed.
+These databases will continue to work, but new SQLite databases can only be created in the CodeChecker server's configuration directory (`/home/<username>/.codechecker` by default).
+If an SQLite database needs to be stored in another directory, place symlinks inside the config directory.

 # Managing products through the command-line tool, `CodeChecker cmd` <a name="cmd"></a>